aevilla160/aevilla160/ReadMe.md

 ### "A Computer Scientist Living in an Applied Mathmaticians' World"

+### "It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
+If it doesn't agree with experiment, it's wrong."  - Richard P Feynman

 ## Contact
 Feel free to reach out to me: `avilla[at]lanl[dot]gov` .
 Let's Collaborate!
 # 🧑🏻‍💻🧑🏻‍🔬☕️🍋📝🏫